Information-theoretic interpretation of quantum formalism: Examples

 This is exactly the joint probability distributions corresponding to an EPR pair of spins.
 For instance if $\theta_1 = \theta_2$, the spins are opposed.

-\emph{Contextual measurement.} In standard quantum mechanics, it is accepted that the system depicts a random process.
-This identification is implicit in all experiments checking the violation of Bell's inequality.
-In the present model, this means identifying statistical estimation with a conventional probability problem.
+\emph{Contextual measurement.} In standard quantum mechanics, it is accepted that even a pure state depicts a random process.
+This assumption is implicit in all experiments checking the violation of Bell's inequality.
+In the present model, this means identifying Bayesian estimation with a conventional probability problem.
 However, since the system is context-dependent, a mere random drawing is inconsistent and the trial requires a stage of classical communication~\cite{mf,mf2}.
 Precisely, the trial must be unique and then has to be deported in a common site, e.g., at the boundary of the two regions, say Alice and Bob regions.

 A consistent process can be the following: Alice and Bob have the opportunity to select freely the setting they want, $\theta_1$ and $\theta_2$ respectively.
 Whenever they want, they independently send their choice to the common trial site by classical communication: